ogc16/Caleb/README.md

 # Caleb — CV Portfolio

-A personal portfolio presented in CV format, showcasing my background, skills, and projects in software development and design.
+A personal portfolio presented in CV format, showcasing background, skills, and projects in software development and design.

 ---

 ## 👤 Profile
-I am Caleb, a developer with growing expertise in **Object-Oriented Analysis and Design (OOAD)**, **mobile app development**, and **UI/UX design**.
+IT consultant with growing expertise in **Object-Oriented Analysis and Design (OOAD)**,**Software development**, **Web/Mobile app development**, and **UI/UX design**.
 My focus is on building scalable, user-friendly applications with clean architecture and intuitive interfaces.

 ---